zainulbr/simple-loan-engine/routes/README.md

-This is folder for maintenance router/endpoints files
+This is folder for maintenance handler and router files This is using register pattern